Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Performance considerations and validation

+In addition to comparing the absolute computational cost of the wall models, it is also instructive to analyze how the wall models scale in the parallel environment.
+Figure \ref{fig:aposteriori_par_GQ} shows \textit{a posteriori} parallel performance analysis for GQ versus FV method through two metrics: speedup $S(p)$ and parallel efficiency $\eta(p)$ as a function of number of processors $p$ (or equivalently the number of control volumes per processor).
+The speedup $S(p)$ in figure \ref{fig:speedup_GQ_aposteriori} is defined as follows,

 where $T_{p_{ref}}$ is the reference simulation time with $p_{ref}$ processors, $T_{p}$ is the simulation time with $p$ processors.
 Note that for each setup of wall model (no-slip, GQ or FV), $p_{ref}$ is defined with respect to that setup.
 In our tests we set $p_{ref}=32$, since a $p_{ref}$ below that overloaded the processors, causing the memory limit per processor to be exceeded.
-From the figure, the simulation time decreases with increase in number of processors, but the decay is not linear, due to which we observe sub-linear speed up.
-The speedup is sub-linear even for no-slip case due to the load imbalance among the processors in the LES solver.
-For both wall models, generally the speedup drops compared to the no-slip with increase in ncpu, due to the additional load imbalance for the wall model solver.
-However, the degradation in speed up is negligible for GQ method whereas FV method shows significant drop in speed up.
-Furthermore, the effect of load imbalance becomes even more pronounced with more number of points $n$ used in the wall model solver.
+The ideal speedup follows the linear dashed line in figure \ref{fig:speedup_GQ_aposteriori}, that is given by $S(p)=p/p_{ref}$.
+From the figure, we observe sub-linear speedup for all the cases as the number of processors is increased.
+Interestingly, the speedup is sub-linear even for the no-slip case; whereas for the two wall models (GQWM and FVWM) the speedup is even lower than the no-slip case.
+To explain the trends in figure \ref{fig:aposteriori_par_GQ}, it is imperative to look into the issue of load imbalance in detail first.